Where would you normally use a stainless steel post ?

 In most cases the 1.6mm wall thickness will be enough for use on corner, end and intermediate posts with glass balustrade.

-For wire balsutrade, you may want to consider going with the heavier 3.0mm wall thickness; particularly in the case of a free standing end post where the correct legal tension required for the wire cable could cause the post to distort.
-For intermediate and corner posts; the 1.6mm wall thichness is usually enough.
+For wire balustrade, you may want to consider going with the heavier 3.0mm wall thickness; particularly in the case of a free standing end post where the correct legal tension required for the wire cable could cause the post to distort.
+For intermediate and corner posts; the 1.6mm wall thickness is usually enough.

 What is it made out of ?

 What are the important dimensions ?

 Overall Height : 960mm, once one of the saddles has been added.

 Diameter of base : 114mm (supplied with cover plate)

 How should you fasten it to the ground/deck ?

 Due to the large number of surfaces that the post could be fixed to, we do not supply any fasteners.